E-Shoppers are becoming more informed about the products they are looking for, more demanding and more … lazy!

 The goal: get your customer’s engagement.

-The most common reasons why the abandonment rate is so high are:
+The most common reasons why online shopping cart abandonment rate is so high are:

 - Payment issues

 8% of the customers will abandon their cart if they don’t see the payment method they want, so for your own sake, cover the basics and offer the payment options your customers are used for such as Mastercard, VISA, AMEX, DIner’s Club, Maestro, and if you want to increase your customers trust offer PayPal, Apple & Google Pay and AmazonPay.